-Income from Islamic financing products are recognised in the statement of comprehensive income using the effective profit method.
+Income from Islamic financing products are recognised in the statement of profit or loss and other comprehensive income using the effective profit method.

 The calculation of the effective profit rate includes all fees paid or received, transaction costs, and discounts or premiums that are an integral part of the effective profit rate.
 Transaction costs are incremental costs that are directly attributable to the acquisition, issue or disposal of a financial asset.